Troy Reeder: Personal life

 Reeder is the son of former Delaware and Pittsburgh Steelers running back Dan Reeder.
 His mother Cheryl played basketball at Elizabethtown College and was a member of the 1982 team that won the Division III national championship.
-His younger brother Colby was also a standout two-way player at Salesianum and plays linebacker at Iowa State University after transferring from Delaware.
+His younger brother Colby was also a standout two-way player at Salesianum and played linebacker at Iowa State University after transferring from Delaware.
 Colby's commitment to play football at Delaware was a factor in Troy's decision to transfer there from Penn State.